N03632870/ELSpring2018/misc/Readme.md

-Miscellaneous items can be placed here
+Any miscellaneous items I create will be placed in this directory.